Thierry Tea

 Thierry Tea (born April 22, 1981) is a French-Cambodian entrepreneur and investor.
 He is the founder and CEO of PhilJets Group, a business aviation company based in the Philippines, and serves as Vice President of Cambodian family-owned conglomerate Overseas Cambodian Investment Corporation (OCIC).
 Tea has also been involved in initiatives across aviation, fintech, urban development, and private equity.

 Early life and education

-Tea was born in Paris, France, to Chinese Cambodian parents who resettled as refugees.
+Tea was born in Paris, France, to Cambodian parents of Teochew descent who resettled as refugees during the Cambodian Civil War.
 He grew up in Paris' Quartier Asiatique and pursued business studies in Singapore, later participating in an exchange program at Drexel University in the United States.
 He completed the Owner/President Management Program at Harvard Business School between 2020 and 2022 and undertook executive education programs at INSEAD Business School.

 Career

 Airbus Philippines and Eurocopter

 Tea began his career with Airbus Helicopters in Paris and later transferred to Singapore through the VIE program.
 In 2004, he joined Eurocopter Philippines and was named President and CEO in 2007, becoming one of the youngest executives in the Airbus network.
 He later served as Head of Airbus Group Philippines, overseeing major contracts including a $7 billion order by Philippine Airlines.